how to sharpen a colored pencil

 So is there anything you can do if the lead is weakened or broken on the inside?

-I haven't tried any of the "kitchen" techniques myself so I can't verify their effectiveness or suggest that you try them - but since other artists have reported success with these methods, I felt they were worth mentioning so you can make your own informed decision.
-If you try these techniques, you do so at your own risk.
+There are some "kitchen" techniques that many artists have tried (some with success and some without) such as microwaving the colored pencils for 5-10 seconds or placing them in a warm oven for a few minutes.
+Alternatively, some artists report that freezing colored pencils makes them easier to sharpen (which certainly seems safer than popping the pencils in a microwave or oven).
+However, these techniques - particularly the ones involving microwaves or conventional ovens - come with risks.
+I haven't tried any of the kitchen techniques myself so I can't verify their effectiveness or suggest that you try them, so if you do try the microwave or oven technique, you do so at your own risk.
 Please exercise all caution and keep a close eye on the colored pencil at all times.
 Remember that all microwaves are different so what works for one person in their microwave might not work in yours.
 Also be aware that if your colored pencil is labelled with metallic lettering, this can cause sparks (or worse) in your microwave.

 More tips for keeping your colored pencils in good, sharp condition:

 - Sharpen them as soon as you get them.
-Keeping them very sharp all the time may help reduce breakage.
+Keeping them sharp all the time may help reduce breakage, because it means less force is needed to bring them to a sharp point.

 - Try using a sharpener with a larger opening, which will be more gentle on the pencil.
 This will make a smaller angle on the pencil, making it less pointy.
 It also means that less of the lead is exposed, and more of it is protected by the wood.